Vietnam fishermen caught in South China Sea tensions – DW – 11/22/2024

 "The translator then told us to steer the boat towards Vietnam.
 They left us nothing but a tracker so we could return to shore," Thuong, another injured fisherman said.

-According to the South China Sea Chronicle Initiative (SCSCI), a Vietnamese think tank, another Vietnamese fishing boat was attacked the same afternoon, and lost all of its equipment and around 3.5 tons of fish.
+According to the South China Sea Chronicle Initiative (SCSCI), a Vietnamese think tank, another Vietnamese fishing boat was attacked the same afternoon, and lost all of its equipment, along with around 3.5 tons of fish.

 Diplomatic responses to attacks